laharrari/Lumpia-World/README.md

     - Tested mobile view on Google Chrome using F12 and the top left "Toggle device toolbar".
     I used my phone as well (iPhone 7 Plus).

+    - I realized that on my device the footer formatting was getting ruined because iOS was trying to format the number into a callable one.
+I had a friend with an Android device check for me and his footer looked fine.
+Glad I caught this one.

 For the sake of the assessment I chose not to host on a custom domain.
 However, if I were too:

     1. I would use AWS S3 to store the site files.